potatoqualitee/psmodulecache/README.md

 ### Inputs

 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
 * `shell` - The default shell to use.
 Defaults to pwsh.
-Options are pwsh or powershell.
+Options are `pwsh`, `powershell` or `pwsh, powershell` for both pwsh and powershell on Windows.
 * `allow-prerelease` - Allow prerelease during Save-Module.
 Defaults to true.
 * `force` - Force during Save-Module.
 Defaults to true.